55Honey/Acore_ZoneDebuff/README.md

 ## lua-zone-debuff
 Lua script for Azerothcore with ElunaLUA to buff/debuff players in zones listed in the configuration.

+# Deprecated
+## This lua script is now deprecated.
+It is encouraged to replace it with https://github.com/Nyeriah/mod-zone-difficulty.

 #### Find me on patreon: https://www.patreon.com/Honeys

 ## Requirements: